juicecable/Indigester/README.md

 ### Compatibility

-  Currently only compatible with Windows XP - Windows 11, partial support for Linux, and planned support for OS X and Android
+  Currently only compatible with Windows XP - Windows 11, MAC OSX, partial support for Linux, and planned support for Android

 ### Benchmark